devhawala/dwarf/readme.md

 Mesa instructions; running Lisp or Smalltalk or Cedar environments (would these be available) by loading a different microcode is not possible.

+- although no network access is currently supported, the network agent intercepts time server queries and simulates the reception of a time server response with the local time (however hard-coded to CET without daylight savings); this speeds up booting a little (MP code 0937 is almost invisible) and lets XDE use central european time instead of californian time.

 ### Running Dwarf

 Besides having the Dawn program installed (mainly a simple runnable Java jar file) with the disk